Spicing Up Goblin Encounters

 While not strictly within the rules, I felt like it made sense that a lot of fire delivered directly to a goblin laden with fireworks would have an explosive outcome.

-If you want to get your hands on the above goblins, three new spells, and the ghastly waste golem, you can get them here.
+If you want to get your hands on the above goblins, three new spells, and the ghastly waste golem, you can subscribe to my Patreon.

 How do you spice up your goblin encounters?